SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

-Thank you ladies and gentlemen.
-As there are no further questions, I would now like to hand the conference over to Mr. Vishal Kedia for closing comments.
+Ladies and gentlemen, as there are no further questions I would now like to hand the conference over to Mr. Vishal Kedia for closing comments.

 Vishal Kedia

-Thank you all the members of the management.
-On behalf of Godrej Consumer Products Ltd. That concludes this conference call.
-Thank you for joining us and you may now disconnect your lines.
+Thank you all, the members of the management.
+On behalf of Godrej Consumer Products Limited, that concludes this conference call.
+Thank you for joining us, and you may now disconnect your lines.